 Following a multidisciplinary environmental humanities approach, I mobilise theories from critical border studies, ecocriticism, literary and cultural studies and related disciplines for an examination on the one hand of the significance of borders and the environment for Scottish literature and on the other hand of what Scottish literature can offer to wider discussions around borders and the environment.

-The poster below provides an overview over my project, the research question and hypotheses as well as my theoretical and methodological framework.
+The poster below provides an overview over the initial scope of the project, the research question and hypotheses as well as my theoretical and methodological framework.
 If you want to know more about my research, feel free to get in touch with me via email or on Twitter.

 “Wayfaring the Outlands: Exploring the Borders of Mobility and Nature in Robert Louis Stevenson’s Writing.” in Nineteenth-Century Contexts: Special Issue on Ecologies of the Atlantic Archipelago (May 2021). https://doi.org/10.1080/08905495.2021.1925866